 Lloyds has confirmed that the borrower will be responsible for reporting on the performance of the agreed KPIs against the SPTs.
-Reporting will be provided on an annual basis as a minimum.
-DNV notes that the reporting will demonstrate achievement or not of the SPTs along with the External Reviewer's assessment of the KPI performance.
-The reporting may include as applicable and when feasible and possible:
+DNV notes that reporting will be provided on an annual basis as a minimum, although the first reporting period may be greater than 12 months.
+DNV further notes that the reporting must demonstrate the achievement (or not) of the SPTs, along with the External Reviewer's assessment of the KPI performance.

+The reporting may include, as applicable and when feasible, the following:

-- The selected KPI(s), including the baseline where relevant; - The performance against the SPTs and the related impact, and timing of such impact, on a financial instrument performance; - Any relevant information enabling the Group to monitor the progress of the KPI(s). - Illustration of the positive sustainability impacts of the performance improvement (qualitative or quantitative); and/or - Any re-assessments of KPI(s) and/or restatement of the SPT and/or pro-forma adjustments of baselines or KPI scope, if relevant.
+- The selected KPIs, including the baseline where relevant - The performance against the SPTs and the related impact, and timing of such impact - Any relevant information enabling the Group to monitor the progress of the KPIs - Illustration of the positive sustainability impacts of the performance improvement (qualitative or quantitative); and/or - Any re-assessments of KPIs and/or restatement of the SPT and/or pro forma adjustments of baselines or KPI scope, if relevant

 Lloyds has further confirmed that, on a best endeavours basis, the client should publicly report information relating to their SPTs for transparency.
-This information will often be included in a client's integrated annual report, sustainability report or separate sustainability-linked impact report.
+This information will often be included in a client's integrated annual report, sustainability report, or a separate sustainability-linked impact report.